 Starbucks Keto Food

 While most food at Starbucks is off-limits, like pastries or cake pops, there are a few things you can munch on in a pinch.
+That’s right, there is some healthy Starbucks food.
 (If you can wait until you get home, try some of our keto recipes like keto cinnamon rolls or keto bread for keto-friendly treats).
 If you can’t, here are a few options for a keto Starbucks snack.

 Try an Eggs & Cheese Protein box, but stick to the eggs and cheese only.
 You could also try the Cheese & Fruit Protein Box and only eat the cheese.
 As you can see, this isn’t the easiest place to eat on the ketogenic diet.